St. Mary's Orthodox Cathedral, Arthat: Chattukulangara Pally and late 20th-century historiography

-A local belief having its origin in the late twentieth century states that Saint Thomas came to a region near present-day Kunnamkulam where Jews colonized.
-Joseph Cheeran, a former vicar and influential priest in the Malankara Orthodox Syrian Church promulgated these ideas.
-According to his theory, Saint Thomas preached gospel to the Jews and many were converted to Christianity.
-The Jewish Synagogue in that area is said to be converted to a Christian church.
-This church is claimed to be Chattukulangara pally.
-It is also said that St Thomas came to Judakunnu (Jew hill), there occurred a water scarcity in that area at that time.
-People were in great distress and they appealed to St Thomas for help.
-He is said to have whipped on the land on the top of the hill and there appeared a spring of fresh water.
-This is said to be later called Chattakkulam (ml:ചാട്ടക്കുളം) and it is hypothesised that the church near to it came to be known as Chattakkulangara pally.
-Cheeran's theory gained momentum and the Malankara Orthodox Syrian Church subscribes to this theory.
+A local belief originating in the late 20th century holds that Saint Thomas came to a region near present-day Kunnamkulam where a Jewish community had settled.
+According to traditional beliefs, Saint Thomas preached to the Jews and many were converted to Christianity.
+The Jewish synagogue in that area is said to have been converted into a Christian church, which Jacob Cheeran an Orthodox priest identifies as Chattukulangara Pally.
+It is also said that Saint Thomas came to Judakunnu (Jew Hill), where there was a water scarcity.
+The people appealed to him for help, and he is said to have whipped the ground on the hilltop, causing a spring of fresh water to appear.
+This is said to have later been called Chattakkulam (ചാട്ടക്കുളം), and it is hypothesised that the church near it came to be known as Chattakkulangara Pally.

-In contradistinction to this twentieth century identification, the traditional site where the establishment of a Christian community in the region is believed to have occurred has been the Palayur Church at least since the fourteenth century.
+In contrast to this 20th-century identification, the traditional site for the establishment of a Christian community in the region has been the Palayur Church at least since the 14th century.

-Cheeran therefore also claimed that the Palayoor Church previously belonged to the Arthat church as a chapel.
-He stated that the real Paloor church is Arthat church and claimed that the book Jornada by Antonio de Gouvea and Francis Buchanan's account of the Arthat church supports his theory.
-However Cheeran's theory has been slammed even by fellow Orthodox scholars such as Kurian Thomas Maledath, comparing Cheeran's books to children's literature and noting his theory ambitious and localistic.
+Cheeran also claimed that the Palayoor Church previously belonged to the Arthat church as a chapel.
+He stated that the real Paloor church is Arthat church and claimed that the book Jornada by Antonio de Gouvea and Francis Buchanan's account of the Arthat church support his theory.
+However, Cheeran's theory has been criticised even by fellow Orthodox scholars such as Kurian Thomas Maledath, who compared Cheeran's books to children's literature and noted his theory as ambitious and localistic.

-The Synod of Diamper and Coonan Cross Oath
+Synod of Diamper and Coonan Cross Oath

-Antonio de Gouvea, a Portuguese missionary and chronicler of Dom Alexis de Menezes, records in his book "Jornada Dom Alexis de Menezes" about the church of Palur and other churches present nearby in the Kingdom of Zamorin:

-On his way he was given letters from the Cassanars and Vicars whom from the Synod he had sent to the church of Pallur (Palayur), dedicated to the glorious Saint Cyriac Martyr, the last of this Christian community on the Northern side, in the lands of the king Samorin five leagues from Panane (Ponnani), a place well-known to the Portuguese and to our fleets, which meant to them a big disturbance with which the devil had deceived all those people, and the people of Anamaque (Enammavu) and Mutem (Mattam) and Chatacolangaree (Chattukulangara or Arthat Kunnamkulam), all in the lands of the king Samorin, and close to each other...
+Antonio de Gouvea, a Portuguese missionary and chronicler of Dom Alexis de Menezes, records in his book Jornada Dom Alexis de Menezes about the church of Palur and other churches present nearby in the Kingdom of Zamorin.
+He writes that on his way he was given letters from the Cassanars and Vicars whom from the Synod he had sent to the church of Pallur (Palayur), dedicated to the glorious Saint Cyriac Martyr, the last of this Christian community on the Northern side, in the lands of the king Samorin five leagues from Panane (Ponnani), a place well-known to the Portuguese and to their fleets, which meant to them a big disturbance with which the devil had deceived all those people, and the people of Anamaque (Enammavu) and Mutem (Mattam) and Chatacolangaree (Chattukulangara or Arthat Kunnamkulam), all in the lands of the king Samorin, and close to each other.